 What if my co-author objects to depositing our article in DigitalCommons@URI?

 If a co-author has concerns about depositing your joint work in DigitalCommons@URI, you may obtain a waiver to prevent any complications.
 However, as more universities adopt open access policies, you may find that your co-author is subject to a similar policy.
 In this case, you may deposit the article at both institutions.

 What version of the article is submitted under the Open Access Policy?

-The author's final version of the article: This is the author's manuscript including any changes made as a result of the peer review process, but prior to the publisher's copy-editing, formatting, and branding.
+The author's final version of the article: This is the author's accepted manuscript including any changes made as a result of the peer review process, but prior to the publisher's copy-editing, formatting, and branding.
 You may submit your manuscript in Word or PDF format.

 The Policy targets the author's final peer-reviewed manuscript because most publishers prefer this arrangement, and the University wants to encourage cooperation and partnership with publishers in the implementation of the Policy.

 Note that DigitalCommons@URI can accommodate supplementary material that accompanies your scholarly articles.
 Examples include illustrations, figures, media files, and small data sets.
 These can be submitted as separate files.

 Can't find your final manuscript?
 The Open Access Button has produced a guide, Direct2AAM, that offers instructions on retrieving Accepted Author Manuscripts (AAMs) from publishers' journal submission systems.